Research Assistant / Internet Access Policy

 What you can do if an app does not include an IAP

 Our vision is that as many apps as possible will contain an Internet Access Policy.
 Users of Little Snitch will benefit by having an easy way to know why a connection is established and what consequences denying it would cause.
-And developers can show a willingness to be transparent about where their apps connect to – which will surely reflect well on them.
+Furthermore, developers can show a willingness to be transparent about where their apps connect to, building trust with their users.

 If an app you’re using does not currently include an Internet Access Policy but you would like it to, here’s what you can do:

 - If you’re a Little Snitch user: Contact the developers of the app and point them to this page so they can learn about IAP and how they can add one to their app.

 - If you’re an app developer: Visit the developer documentation and find out how to add an IAP to your app.

 © 2016-2023 by Objective Development Software GmbH